mdn/temp-processes/issues.md

 - [ ] Deprecate `\{{ warning }}` macro
 - [ ] Notify localization team leads of the change.
 ```

-## Make progress, not noise

-Think carefully about the way you handle communication in the project — make sure it is useful, and that it doesn't make other contributors jobs harder.
-Submitting pull requests to fix issues is great, but are they truly useful, and easy to review?
-Filing issues and joining in other conversations is fine, but are your issues and comments on topic, or are they just adding noise?

-As a rule, do:

-- Use [GitHub discussion](https://github.com/mdn/mdn-community/discussions) before filing an issue.
-This helps to keep issues focused and productive.
-- Ask questions using other mechanisms like [chat rooms](https://chat.mozilla.org/#/room/#mdn:mozilla.org) or [forums](https://discourse.mozilla.org/c/mdn/236) if you are not sure whether something is useful or have a simple question.
-- Read our [contribution guidelines](/en-US/docs/MDN/Community) and [writing guidelines](/en-US/docs/MDN/Writing_guidelines) first to try to solve the issue yourself.

-Don't:

-- Complicate issues by trying to discuss multiple topics at once, or making off-topic comments.
-- Open lots of issues asking vague questions.
-- Ask questions without trying to solve the problem yourself first.

 ## Working on an issue